Ľubomír Michalík: International career

 Michalík's international debut came on 10 December 2006 in the second half of the Slovakia versus United Arab Emirates friendly game.
 His first international goal came in the same game.
 He played his second match against Republic of Ireland on 28 March 2007.

 On 1 October 2009, Michalík received an international recall for the World Cup qualifiers against Slovenia and Poland.
 Michalik was an unused substitute in the World Cup Qualifier against Poland.

 On 11 May 2010, Michalík was named in Slovakia's 29-man provisional squad for the 2010 FIFA World Cup in South Africa.
 He was, however, left out of the final 23-man Slovakia World Cup Squad when it was announced on 3 June.

 On 11 October 2011, Michalík became the first Carlisle United player to play in a competitive international match since Eric Welsh who represented Northern Ireland team in 1967 (although teammate Peter Murphy did play in a friendly match for the Republic of Ireland in 2007).
 Michalík then played the full 90 minutes in a 1–1 draw with Macedonia in a Euro 2012 qualifier, Michalík was denied an 89th-minute winner by a Martin Bogatinov save.

+Personal life

+His first son, Adamko, was born in 2014.